 Aiming for a nerve block that lasted longer, the team developed new liposomes that contained a molecule that helps TTX relieve pain for a longer period of time.
 When they injected these liposomes along with the liposomes containing TTX, they saw an initial nerve block lasting 35 hours.
 Three additional ultrasound applications produced nerve block lasting two hours, one hour and 30 minutes, respectively.
 This was an important finding since patients are looking for more prolonged pain relief.

 “As a proof of concept it is important work, but certainly there are issues to be addressed,” said Schmidt.
 In particular, he said it will be important to test whether the approach will work with other drugs that are more commonly used in patients to relieve pain.

 In addition, Kohane, the leader of the research team, says that there are some technical issues that still need to be resolved, “but the goal is to move to human studies.”

 Pain relief that patients can control with ultrasound would be a highly desirable therapy—especially because ultrasound is already widely and safely used in medicine.

 “Imagine if you could ease your pain after a dental filling by applying ultrasound to it.
 The potential applications of this technology are numerous,” said Kohane.

 To read about the research in more detail, see the related IASP Pain Research Forum news story here.

-Dara Bree is a postdoctoral fellow at Harvard University, Boston, US.
+Dara Bree is a postdoctoral fellow at Beth Israel Deaconess Medical Center and Harvard Medical School, Boston, US.